 The CRA is funded by ad valorem taxes through interlocal agreements with the City and Okaloosa County.
 The two districts within the CRA have different interlocal agreements which outline the different formulas to share ad valorem property revenues based upon the incremental increase in taxable property values.
 Revenue projections are based on data provided each summer from the County Property Appraiser.
 Expenditure projections are based upon the CRA master plans as directed by the CRA Board with support from staff and the CRA Committees.
-Until recent years, nearly all of the revenues were used to pay down debt, with a small amount dedicated to contracts to maintain infrastructure built within the districts and coverage of a small portion of salaries and benefits of support staff.
-The fiscal year 2023 budget has committed funds to updating the CRA master plans of both districts.
-The fiscal year 2023 budget considers additional debt to underground overhead utilities within the district.
+Until recent years, nearly all of the revenues were used to pay down debt to both outside lenders and to refund the City for funds borrowed, with a small amount dedicated to contracts to maintain infrastructure built within the districts and coverage of a small portion of salaries and benefits of support staff.
+The fiscal year 2024 budget has committed funds to complete the update of the CRA master plans for both districts.
+The fiscal year 2024 budget considers additional debt to underground overhead utilities within the district.
 In addition, some of the cash balance accrued to date is planned to be used as matching funds against a grant from the State of Florida to design a linear park to improve multi-modal mobility.

-Regional economic indicators were also considered in preparing the 2023 budget.
+Regional economic indicators were also considered in preparing the 2024 budget.